Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 It is recommended to:

 - Store ServiceControl data on a dedicated disk.
 This makes low-level resource monitoring easy and ensures different applications are not competing for storage IOPS.
-- Do not store multiple ServiceControl databases or different instances on the same physical disk.
+- Store multiple ServiceControl databases on seperate physical disks to prevent multiple instances to compete for the same disk resources.
 - Disable disk write caching (read caching is fine) to prevent data corruption if the (virtual) server or disk controler fails.
 This is a general best practice for databases.

 Note: Never use ephemeral AWS disk for ServiceControl data because these disks will be erased after the virtual machine reboot.